ricardoromo/SVGChart/README.md

 # SVGChart

-Small sample to create a circular chart using a SVG file and SkiaSharp to display the SVG file.
+Small sample to create a circular chart using a SVG file and SkiaSharp to display it.

 Just add  the percentage and color of each segment.